-Every company is required to appoint key managerial personnel as per provisions laid down under the companies act, 2013.
+Every company is required to appoint key managerial personnel as per provisions laid down under the companies act, 2013 after getting the approval for company registration.
 These managerial staffs are top decision-maker of a company and take care of day to day activities to further growth of the company.
 This personnel is appointed by the board of directors.
 Directors of the company are accommodated with numerous responsibilities, and one of the duties is an appointment to top-level managerial personnel.
 As bigger is the company bigger is the vision of directors.
 Top companies appoint top managerial personnel as bigger is the company bigger is the role of officers.

 Which companies are required to appoint key managerial personnel?

 As per the provisions of Section 203(1) of the Companies Act, 2013 and as per Rule 8 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules of 2014, every company is required to appoint key managerial personnel who have:

 - Any public limited company which have paid-up capital of INR 10 Crores (Rupees Ten Crore) or above.
 Those companies are required to appoint full-time managerial person as Managing director of the company or CEO or full-time director; and Chief Financial Officer (CFO); and Company Secretary

 Further, every company, as mentioned above, shall appoint a full-time company secretary as per Further, as per the Rule 8 A of Companies (Appointment and Remuneration of Managerial Personnel) Rules of 2014.

 Who all are referred as Key managerial personnel’s (KMP)?